“Pisces didn’t say. He only said that if Ceria was alive there could be others.”

 Her face falls.
 I heard some people wear their feelings on their sleeve, but Erin paints it on a sign and waves it around wherever she goes.

-“By the agreement made with Liscor, we may bring out Soldiers above-ground unless requested by a figure of authority or in times of war or defense of the city.”
+“By the agreement made with Liscor, we may not bring out Soldiers above-ground unless requested by a figure of authority or in times of war or defense of the city.”

 Damn, damn, damn.
 But I guess it’s my turn.
 If I could get some of those soldiers Erin is talking about…I clear my throat.
 Klbkch looks at me.
 I hate talking to strangers.